 3. Prevents Chapped Lips

 Our lips are so delicate and don’t have sebaceous (oil) glands like the rest of our face.
 Not to mention the fact that they experience a lot of wear and tear throughout the day.
 This makes them especially prone to dehydration and chapping, which no one wants.
 Using a humidifier in your home will minimize moisture evaporation from this delicate area.
+Here are eight more tips for preventing chapped lips.

 Other Benefits of a Humidifier